Bride burning

-Bride burning is a form of domestic violence practiced in countries located on or around the Indian subcontinent.
-A category of dowry death, bride-burning occurs when a young woman is murdered by her husband or his family for her family's refusal to pay additional dowry.
-The wife is typically doused with kerosene, gasoline, or other flammable liquid, and set alight, leading to death by fire.
-Kerosene is often used as the cooking fuel for dangerous small petrol stoves, so it allows the claim that the crime was an accident.
+Bride burning is a form of torture murder practiced in and around the Indian subcontinent.
+A form of dowry death, bride-burning occurs when a woman is murdered by her husband or his family for her family's refusal to pay additional dowry.
+The wife is typically doused with kerosene, gasoline, or other flammable liquid, and set alight, leading to death by burning.
+Kerosene is often used as the cooking fuel for small petrol stoves, some of which are dangerous, so it allows the claim that the crime was an accident.
 It is most common in India and has been a major problem there since at least 1993.